Learning the basics of this easy food preservation technique

 - Decide what you'd like to can first and what equipment you'll need.

-- Check out some canning recipes at recipezaar.com
+- Take a look at some canning recipes at recipezaar.com.

 - Join those who 'live better...for less' - Subscribe to The Dollar Stretcher newsletter, a weekly look at how to stretch both your day and your dollar!
 Subscribers get a copy of our ebook Little Luxuries: 130 Ways to Live Better...For Less for FREE!